Shut Down or Discontinued Video Games

 ‘Critically Endangered’ in the Presence of Good Practice

-Emulation pathway; source code; IPR supportive of preservation; support of grassroots efforts; support for preservation from game publishers/developers; removal of Always-Online DRM.
+Lack of skills, commitment or policy from corporate owners; emulation pathway; access to source code; IPR supportive of preservation; support of grassroots efforts; support for preservation from game publishers/developers; removal of Always-Online DRM.

 2023 Review